 - Avoid this pose if you have ankle or knee injuries or problems with your blood pressure that prevent you doing inversions.

 - Focus on stretching the front of the lifted thigh - keeping the hips square and level - rather than opening up the hip to get the leg higher.

 - If you are feeling steady in the pose try taking hold of the ankle with both hands.

-- Try Standing Splits as part of a balance sequence moving from Uttitha Hasta Padangustasana to Warrior III to Standing Splits and then from here back to Utthita Hasta Padangustasana with your hands on your hips.
+- Try Standing Splits as part of a balance sequence moving from Uttitha Hasta Padangustasana to Warrior III to Standing Splits and then from here back to Uttitha Hasta Padangustasana with your hands on your hips.